aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/chart-creation-and-customization/chart-creation-and-customization/_index.md

 ## Setting Up Your Project

 Before we begin, make sure you have the Aspose.Slides library installed in your .NET project.
-You can download it from the official Aspose website or install it via NuGet package manager.
+You can download it from the  Aspose website or install it via NuGet package manager.

 ```csharp
 // Install Aspose.Slides via NuGet